Breastfeed Your Baby

 - Feed your baby breast milk or formula (no juice, cow's milk, solid foods, or water)

-- Give your baby any vitamins, minerals, or medicine that your doctor recommends
+- Give your baby any vitamins or minerals that your doctor recommends, like vitamin D or iron supplements

 About ages 6 months to 12 months: